RockiestSpy7/scripts/Projects/Project2.md

 # Below are the tools I used along with what they are being used for #
 # Pfsense -- Router,Firewall,DHCP,DNS
 # Appach -- Web Server
-# Reverse Nginx -- Proxy for Appache Webserver
+# Reverse Nginx -- Reverse Proxy for Appache Webserver